vegaprotocol/specs/protocol/0064-validator-performance-based-rewards.md

 Median is chosen so that a single validator can’t frame the others by shortening the Ethereum Block confirmation times.

+Should we instead have additional rewards for forwarding events from Ethereum?
+For each validator we could keep a count of how many events they forwarded first (and that got approved by the others), call this `f` and we also know the total number `n` for an epoch.
+If we had another reward pool we could share it according to `f/n`.

-#PM5: Validator only acts as a Tenderint leader.
+# PM5: Validator only acts as a Tenderint leader.
-Finding this requires a statistic we don't have at this point (as we would like to also include messages that where sent but don't contribute to consensus anymore to avoid discriminating against geographically far away servers.
-Once we figured out how to do this, we can build a formular for the reward
+Finding this requires a statistic we don't have at this point (as we would like to also include messages that were sent but don't contribute to consensus anymore to avoid discriminating against geographically far away servers.
+Once we figured out how to do this, we can build a formula for the reward.

-#PM6: Validator doesn't execute the Vega app, just signs everything the others do.
+# PM6: Validator doesn't run the Vega app, just signs everything the others do.
-THis needs further investigation; it is probably possible to solve this either the same way we detect signature verification, or along the lines of the data-node (i.e., Validators are required to post some internal state information from time to time that they only have if they run the protocol)
+This needs further investigation; it is probably possible to solve this either the same way we detect signature verification, or along the lines of the data-node (i.e., Validators are required to post some internal state information from time to time that they only have if they run the protocol)